-Monitoring and evaluation of feedback is the responsibility of the Assistant Headteacher (Teaching & Learning).
-Teachers bear responsibility for the overall quality of work and feedback in feedback books.
+Monitoring and evaluation of feedback is the responsibility of the Deputy Headteacher (Curriculum).
+Teachers bear responsibility for the overall quality of work and feedback.
 Heads of faculty and Heads of subject are responsible for the quality of feedback in their areas.
-Heads of Faculty and Line Managers will meet regularly to review feedback books to help them judge how well the curriculum has been understood by students.
+Heads of Faculty and Line Managers will meet regularly to review assessment feedback to help them judge how well the curriculum has been understood by students.
 Monitoring should focus on the impact feedback is having on student progress.
 This policy will be reviewed after two years.